Red Glove (novel)

 Red Glove is the 2011 second book in The Curse Workers, a series about Cassel Sharpe written by Holly Black.
 The novel was a finalist for the 2011 Cybils Award for Young Adult Fantasy and Science Fiction.

 Reception

 Red Glove received a starred review from Publishers Weekly, who called the novel "smart and well-executed."
 Kirkus Reviews called the novel a "dark, disturbing fare, crafted by a master."

-Locus include Red Glove on their "2011 Recommended Reading List" list for young adult novels.
+Locus include Red Glove on their "2011 Recommended Reading List" for young adult novels.
 The novel was also a finalist for the 2011 Cybils Award for Young Adult Fantasy and Science Fiction.